robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie nodded.

-"And darts."
+"And darts," he added gently.
 His eyes flicked at Sarah, then back to the chemise.

 Bree sidled up to him.

 "Show me what you would do, Charlie."